Slow persuasion: Appendices

 \begin{proof} We deal separately with $\{0,1\}$ and $(0,1)$.
 Begin with continuity at $0$; the argument at $1$ is analogous.
 Take a sequence $(p_n)_{n \in \N}$ in $(0,1)$ converging to $0$; we will show that $v(p_n) \to u(0) = v(0)$.

-At each $n \in \N$, consider the auxiliary problem in which the principal may choose any process $(p_t)_{t \in \R_+}$ satisfying $\E(p_t) = p_n$ for every $t \in \R_+$.
-The value $V(p_n)$ of this problem must exceed $v(p_n)$ since any belief process the principal can induce in her best-reply problem is available in the auxiliary problem.
-And we have $V(p_n) \leq (\cav u)(p_n)$ since the auxiliary problem may broken down into a sequence of independent static persuasion problems, in each of which the optimal value is at most $(\cav u)(p_n)$. \footnote{If $u$ is upper semi-continuous, then $V = \cav u$.} Thus we have
+At each $n \in \N$, consider the auxiliary problem in which the sender may choose any process $(p_t)_{t \in \R_+}$ satisfying $\E(p_t) = p_n$ for every $t \in \R_+$.
+The value $V(p_n)$ of this problem must exceed $v(p_n)$ since any belief process the sender can induce in her best-reply problem is available in the auxiliary problem.
+And we have $V(p_n) \leq (\cav u)(p_n)$ since the auxiliary problem may broken down into a sequence of independent static persuasion problems, in each of which the optimal value is at most $(\cav u)(p_n)$.
+Thus we have

 As $n \to \infty$, $u(p_n) \to u(0)$ since $u$ is continuous at $0$ by piecewise continuity, and $(\cav u)(p_n) \to u(0)$ since $\cav u$ is continuous and $(\cav u)(0) = u(0)$ because $u$ is continuous at $0$.
 It follows that $u(0) \leq \lim_{n \to \infty} v(p_n) \leq u(0)$.